Available in VPC

 - mountPath: /data

-name: mnist-data # Name written in spec.volumes at the bottom
+name: mnist-data # Name specified in spec.volumes below

 volumes: